 We have found that, in California, Picpoul maintains its bright acidity, but also develops an appealing tropical lushness.
 It is quite rich in the mouth, with an exceptionally long finish.
 When we have enough fruit, we bottle Picpoul Blanc as a single varietal, and the wine shows a rich nose of pear, pineapple and spice.
 In the mouth, buttery flavors of pineapple and orange are balanced by crisp acids, and the long, rich finish shows flavors of piña colada.

-Happily, with our additional producing acreage of Picpoul, we hope to more often be able to both include it in the Esprit Blanc and make a single varietal bottling, as we did in 2008.
+With our additional producing acreage of Picpoul, we are more often able to both include it in the Esprit Blanc and make a varietal bottling.
+We have produced one in 2003, 2005, 2008, and each year since 2010.

 You can go back to the summaries of the different Rhône grape varietals.